cs123tas/projects/brush/README.md

 Be sure to compare your implementation to the demo prior to handing in!
-For this and all future projects, hand in your entire projectsdirectory (i.e. the one containing all the code and the CS123.profile), not justBrush.
-Before you hand in your code, write a briefreadmefile that explains any design decisions you made and any bugs your program might have.
+For this and all future projects, hand in your entire projectsdirectory (i.e. the one containing all the code and the `CS123.pro`), not just Brush.
+Before you hand in your code, write a brief `readme` file that explains any design decisions you made and any bugs your program might have.
 We will be more lenient while grading if we find a bug that was mentioned in your readme file.
-Call your readme file something likeREADME_Brush.txt(you’ll be using the same code for all your assignments this semester).
+Call your readme file something like `README_Brush.txt` (you’ll be using the same code for all your assignments this semester).
 For this assignment as well as all future assignments, please reference the GitHub Classroom and Gradescope guide here in order to hand-